Context

-Voices of the Land began as a way to listen more closely to the stories, relationships, and lived experiences that shape Mississauga, but aren’t always recorded.
+Voices of the Land was created to listen more closely to the stories, relationships, and lived experiences that shape Mississauga, but aren’t always recorded.

-Developed by Heritage Mississauga with support from the Ontario Trillium Foundation, the project brings together voices from the Mississaugas of the Credit First Nation, as well as Indigenous residents living in the city today.
+Developed by Heritage Mississauga with support from the Ontario Trillium Foundation, the project brings together voices from the Mississaugas of the Credit First Nation, along with Indigenous residents living in the city today.

-I led the interviews and shaped the narratives across the project, from the initial conversations through to the final articles and films.
+I led the interviews and shaped the narrative development across the project, from initial conversations through to final written articles and documentary pieces.

-This work includes oral history interviews, written narrative articles, and short documentary films, along with digital storytelling across web and social platforms.
+The work spans oral history interviews, written narrative articles, and short documentary films, along with digital storytelling across web and social platforms.

 Each is shaped by the storyteller’s voice, grounded in connection to place.

-A story of land, memory, and lived experience in Mississauga.
+A story of land, memory, and a life shaped by place in Mississauga.

-A reflection on identity, history, and connection to place.
+A reflection on identity, history, and what it means to live between worlds.

-A wider collection of stories reflecting identity, memory, and connection to place.
+A growing collection of stories shaped by voice, memory, and connection to land.

-An in-depth look at the Voices of the Land initiative, including its purpose, process, and impact.
+A closer look at the Voices of the Land platform, including its purpose, process, and ongoing development.

 back